diojin/mockingjay/docs/bigdata/Digest of Hadoop- The Definitive Guide 4th Edition.md

 org.apache.hadoop.mapreduce.v2.app.speculate.LegacyTaskRuntimeEstimator

 Speculative execution is turned on by default.
 It can be enabled or disabled independently for map tasks and reduce tasks, on a cluster-wide basis, or on a per-job basis.

 Why would you ever want to turn speculative execution off?
 * On a busy cluster, speculative execution can reduce overall throughput
 The goal of speculative execution is to reduce job execution time, but this comes at the cost of cluster efficiency.
 On a busy cluster, speculative execution can reduce overall throughput, since redundant tasks are being executed in an attempt to bring down the execution time for a single job.
-For this reason, some cluster administrators prefer to turn it off on the cluster and have users explicitly turn it on for individual jobs.
-This was especially relevant for older versions of Hadoop, when speculative execution could be overly aggressive in scheduling speculative tasks.
+For this reason, `some cluster administrators prefer to turn it off on the cluster and have users explicitly turn it on for individual jobs.
+This was especially relevant for older versions of Hadoop, when speculative execution could be overly aggressive in scheduling speculative tasks`.
 * There is a good case for turning off speculative execution for reduce tasks  since any duplicate reduce tasks have to fetch the same map outputs as the original task, and this can significantly increase network traffic on the cluster.
 * Another reason for turning off speculative execution is for nonidempotent tasks.
-However, in many cases it is possible to write tasks to be idempotent and use an OutputCommitter to promote the output to its final location when the task succeeds.
+`However, in many cases it is possible to write tasks to be idempotent and use an OutputCommitter to promote the output to its final location when the task succeeds`.

 #### Output Committers
 Hadoop MapReduce uses a commit protocol to ensure that jobs and tasks either succeed or fail cleanly.
-The behavior is implemented by the OutputCommitter in use for the job, which is set in the old MapReduce API by calling the setOutputCommitter() on Job Conf or by setting `mapred.output.committer.class` in the configuration.
-In the new MapReduce API, the OutputCommitter is determined by the OutputFormat, via its getOutputCommitter() method.
+The behavior is implemented by the OutputCommitter in use for the job, which is set in the old MapReduce API by calling the setOutputCommitter() on Job Conf or by setting `mapred.output.committer.class` in the configuration. `In the new MapReduce API, the OutputCommitter is determined by the OutputFormat`, via its getOutputCommitter() method.
 The default is FileOutputCommitter, which is appropriate for file-based MapReduce.
 ```java
 public abstract class OutputCommitter {
     public abstract void setupJob(JobContext jobContext) throws IOException;